-Stop/Start Menu Item - If Equipped
+Stop/Start - If Equipped

-Push and release the UP $\triangle$ or DOWN $\bigtriangledown$ arrow button until the Stop/Start menu item is highlighted in the EVIC.
-Push and release the RIGHT $\triangleright$ arrow button to display the Stop/Start status.
+Push and release the up or down arrow button until the Stop/Start menu item is highlighted in the instrument cluster display.
+Push and release the right arrow button to display the Stop/Start status.

-Air Suspension Menu Item - If Equipped
+Air Suspension - If Equipped

-Push and release the UP $\triangle$ or DOWN $\bigtriangledown$ arrow button until the Air Suspension menu item is highlighted in the EVIC.
-Push and release the RIGHT $\triangleright$ arrow button to display the Air Suspension status.
+Push and release the up or down arrow button until the Air Suspension menu item is highlighted in the instrument cluster display.
+Push and release the right arrow button to display the Air Suspension status.

-Trailer Tow Menu Item
+Trailer Tow

-Push and release the UP $\triangle$ or DOWN $\nabla$ arrow button until the Trailer Tow menu item is highlighted.
-Push and release the RIGHT $\triangleright$ arrow button and the next screen will display the following trailer trip information:
+Push and release the up or down arrow button until the Trailer Tow menu item is highlighted in the instrument cluster display.
+Push and release the right arrow button and the next screen will display the following trailer trip information:

-- Trip (trailer specific) Distance: Push and hold the RIGHT > arrow button to reset the distance.
+- Trip (trailer specific) Distance: Push and hold the right arrow button to reset the distance.

 - Trailer Brake

 - Output

 - Type

 - Gain